 Properties exempt from business rates include:

-If your business premises are going to be empty for some time, you are not liable to pay business rates for up to three months, after which time the normal rules apply again unless you fall into one of these categories, in which case the reliefs may be extended:
+If your business premises are going to be empty for some time, you are not liable to pay business rates for up to three months (six months for industrial), after which time the normal rules apply again unless you fall into one of these categories, in which case the reliefs may be extended:

-You may be able to get up to £1,000 deducted from your business rates bill if yours is a retail property, but there are strict eligibility criteria:
+You may be able to get 40% (capped at £110,000 per business) deducted from your business rates bill if yours is a retail property, but there are strict eligibility criteria:

 Should your business premises be used for charitable work, you may be eligible to receive up to 80% relief for business rates.

-Other discretionary reliefs and reductions may be available, so it is well worth checking with your local council for details, and to find out if you would be eligible.
+Other discretionary reliefs and reductions may be available to cover the remaining 20%, so it is well worth checking with your local council for details, and to find out if you would be eligible.

 The rateable value of your premises is used to calculate your business rates – you can find out the current rateable value of a non-domestic property by inputting the postcode into the Valuation Office Agency (VOA) website.